 Article and Book Chapter Scanning: We have suspended the scanning of print articles and book chapters from our collection until further notice.
 You can still request them through Interlibrary Loan, who will do their best to find an open library to supply the PDF.

 Ebooks for Class Use: The Libraries may be able to purchase an ebook for your class readings.
 Please fill out the suggest a purchase form.

-Temporary Extended Access to Online Resources: Many publishers and database vendors have released additional ebooks, online journals, and streaming videos to libraries free of charge.
+Temporary Extended Access to Online Resources: Some publishers and database vendors have released additional ebooks, online journals, and streaming videos to libraries free of charge.
 See our guide for a select list of resources.
 Since access is temporary, these won't appear in GIL/E-Journal search/Multi-Search.

 Streaming Media (see below for Brown Media Archives materials): The Libraries offer access to all of Films on Demand and some films in Kanopy.
 If your class needs to view films or other media not available on these platforms, contact Jermaine King at firstname.lastname@example.org.
 Note that Kanopy films are leased for one or three years.
 Please confirm with email@example.com that an existing lease will remain available through the dates you need students to view it.

 Research & Instruction librarians working from home remain available to teach your students search tools and research skills.